nexDigitalDev/confluent-kafka-demo/README.md

 The use case of this demo is quite simple.
 It consists in activating 2 SpoolDir cnnectors which will transform the file in the defined source directory into Kafka messages.

+## Requirement

+- For system requirements, please refer to this [page](https://docs.confluent.io/current/installation/system-requirements.html).
+- Java 1.8 is required

 ## Confluent Installation

 #### 		Local Installation For Ubuntu and Debian System